xiangivyli/pm25_monitoring/README.md

 3. **Transformation run in a pool to prevent parallel requests to duckdb**
 ![dag2](src/dag2.png)

-A streamlit container keeps monitoring database and visualising data
+**A streamlit container** keeps monitoring the database and visualising data
 Key points:
 1. **data source is pm25_ducks.db, streamlit_app.py design the report**
 ![dag3](src/reports.png)